TurboWarp/translations/CONTRIBUTING.md

 Find your language on https://www.transifex.com/turbowarp/turbowarp/dashboard/ and click the Translate button.

 Read https://docs.transifex.com/translation/translating-with-the-web-editor to learn how to use the Transifex translator.
-It's a lot simpler than it looks.

-Translations will be occasionally pulled from Transifex.
-You don't have to do anything additional, it just might take a few days.
+Translations are periodically pulled from Transifex and put into the website.

 The most important resource to translate is `gui.json`.
 You should start with this one.